Olga speaks with Flipboard

 If you’re brave enough to change and determined enough to grow–one step at a time–then this is the blog for you.
 And I’m incredibly proud to be able to help you along the way.

 My passion is helping freelancers and entrepreneurs have an “ah-ha” moment, realize what makes them different, and undergo a transformation…and that’s the foundation of Chunk of Change.
+The transformation begins with identifying a little thing called your Unique Value Proposition, or UVP for short.

 Of course, it’s impossible for me to do that without you.
 I need to hear about your journey, your successes and failures, and epiphanies.
 So, comment (I see you, lurkers, and I <3 u, too!), reach out to me on social media, or send me a good old-fashioned email.
 (Since you’re not a robot, I’ll share it with you.
 Its: olga[at]thisdomain[dot]com.)
 I’m a real person and I really will respond.